Chintamani, Karnataka: Culture

-Since the place is surrounded by 2 different states, the culture here is majorly Kannada influenced by Telugu (Rayalaseema) culture. chinthamani is also famous for the evening snacks, specially roasted pea nuts, variety of sweets.
+Since the place is surrounded by two different states, the culture here is majorly Kannada influenced by Telugu (Rayalaseema) culture.
+Chinthamani is also famous for the evening snacks, specially roasted peanuts, and a variety of sweets.

 Education

 As per the latest reports of the Department of Public Instruction of Karnataka, the [Chintamani Taluk|Taluk of Chintamani] a total of 420 registered schools, of which 222 are Lower Primary Schools and rest 198 are Higher Primary Schools.
 This list is inclusive of all the schools run by Education Department, Social Welfare Boards, Local Bodies, Aided, Un Aided, Central, Others.